-VETERANS LAW CLINIC CENTER FOR LEGAL STUDIES, 190 CHELSEA ST., 2ND FLOOR
+VETERANS LEGAL ASSISTANCE PROJECT (VLAP), CENTER FOR LEGAL STUDIES, 2ND FLOOR; 190 CHELSEA ST., SOUTH ROYALTON, VT

-Cases are comprised of veteran-specific matters such as appeals from the denial of VA benefits and discharge upgrades, as well as general civil legal matters, including: wills preparation; and Chapter 7 and Chapter 13 bankruptcies, and other consumer cases; and landlord/tenant issues.
-This clinic provides opportunities for students to draft motions and briefs, participate in client interviewing and counseling, and make court appearances, amongst other legal activities.
+VLAP cases are comprised of veteran-specific matters such as appeals from the denial of VA benefits and discharge upgrades, as well as general civil legal matters, including: wills preparation; and Chapter 7 and Chapter 13 bankruptcies, and other consumer cases; and housing security issues, such as foreclosures and landlord/tenant disputes.
+This clinic provides opportunities for students to draft motions and briefs, participate in client interviewing and counseling, and make court appearances, among other legal activities.

 Ext.
-1500 Donald Hayes JD'10, Project Director, Staff Attorney, and Assistant

-Professor of Law
+1500 Donald Hayes JD'10, Project Director and Assistant Professor of Law